Why choose an electric car?

 Even though the vast majority of people travel less than 80 km per day, range is an important consideration when buying an electric vehicle.
 Battery capacities can range from 100 km in a model like the Mitsubishi MiEV to 660 kms in the Tesla Model S.

-Most electric cards will come with the option of a dedicated charger that you can mount in your garage.
+Most electric cars will come with the option of a dedicated charger that you can mount in your garage.
 For a quicker charging option, an onboard charger allows you to fully charge your car in about four hours.
 There are even some two-way charging options that allow you to use your car to power your home, another car or even send power back to the grid.
 See our Charging page for more details.

 Since the purchase price of an electric car is usually higher than a traditional car, you'll want to factor this in.
 The running costs however, are generally lower.
 Head over to Evenergi's EV Calculator for more details.